devnathansunday/Calculator-app/README.md

 ## 🚀 Usage

-- Click numbers and operators (+, -, ×, ÷) to perform calculations
+- [GO TO APP](https://calculator-app-peach-five.vercel.app/) - Click numbers and operators (+, -, ×, ÷) to perform calculations
 - See results in real-time as you type
 - **C** - Clear everything • **DEL** - Delete last character • **%** - Modulo operation